synthesizer-project/synference/docs/source/getting_started/contributing.rst

 Settting up your development environment
 ----------------------------------------

-To begin developing in Synthesizer first set up a new environment.
+To begin developing Synference, first set up a new environment.

 .. code-block:: bash